MasterAir/Corndel-DE-workshop-01-Learner/README.md

 [Back to Contents](#contents)

-While Docker[^17] is unlikely to be used in our workshops, we include how to install and use Docker in your Linux VMℹ️ as a going further exercise as this this is a valuable skill as a data engineer that may also be relevant to your organisation.
+While Docker[^17] is unlikely to be used in our workshops, we include how to install and use Docker in your Linux VMℹ️ as a going further exercise.
+This is a valuable skill as a data engineer that may also be relevant to your organisation.

 > ❓ If your group has time, discuss any experience you have with Docker.
 Do you you use it in your organisation?
 What do you find easy or difficult to do with Docker?
-Do you have any learning goals for Docker or equivalent services on the cloud such as AWS Elastic Container Service (ECS), Azure Container Instances?
+Do you have any learning goals for Docker or equivalent services on the cloud, such as AWS Elastic Container Service (ECS), or Azure Container Instances?

-> ℹ️ For simplicity we would ideally install Docker Desktop on your Windows VM.
+> ℹ️ For simplicity, we would ideally install Docker Desktop on your Windows VM.
 However, this is not possible as nested virtualisation is not enabled and is generally not recommended by Docker: <https://docs.docker.com/desktop/vm-vdi/>

 [^17]: What is Docker? <https://docker-curriculum.com/#what-is-docker->

-<details><summary>If time allows</summary>
+<details><summary>If time allows.</summary>

 1. In your Linux VM, follow the Docker Ubuntu instructions here to install Docker <https://docs.docker.com/engine/install/ubuntu/> then restart your Linux instance with: